Skip to main content

 Custom Serializer

-In example below, Person will use MyCustomSerializer as its drf serializer.
-Employee will have its own serializer generated by drf_pydantic because it does not have a user-defined drf_serializer attribute (it's never inherited).
-Company will have its own serializer generated by drf_pydantic and it will use Person's manually-defined serializer for its ceo field.
+In the example below, Person will use MyCustomSerializer as its DRF serializer.
+Employee will have its own serializer generated by drf_pydantic since it doesn't inherit a user-defined drf_serializer attribute.
+Company will use Person's manually defined serializer for its ceo field.

 name = CharField(allow_null=False, required=True)